-The corrections program is designed to prepare students to enter the field of corrections as competent correctional officers, counselors, probation or parole aides, or para-professional volunteers for any correctional agency.
-The student may elect to transfer to a four-year college or seek entry level employment in a correctional agency.
+The Degree in Corrections is designed to prepare students to enter the field of corrections as competent correctional officers, counselors, probation or parole aides, or para-professional volunteers for any correctional agency.
+The student may elect to transfer to a four-year college or seek entry-level employment in a correctional agency.
 The courses will provide an academic as well as a practical training program.
 This will train persons seeking to enter the field of corrections and will increase the education of persons already employed in corrections and may also be beneficial to update the skills and knowledge of professional workers in the field of corrections.
 This degree can prepare the student for a multitude of career paths such as…

 - Correctional Officers